About Contemporary Artist Stacey Mayer

 As a young mother, she would create images on newsprint paper of fantastic birds, dragons, unicorns, mermaids, and wild mustangs all running and prancing together to delight her four girls.
 Placing long pieces of paper on the floor, her daughters would sit down with their crayons and pencils to draw together for hours.
 "We loved using the colors of the big crayon boxes, and we made the most colorful horses, birds, and fish possible," she relates.
 Most of her drawings were of horses, but she would also spend hours sketching all of her daughter's favorites.

-Now a grandmother, she draws beautiful horses of all breeds and imaginary beasts to share with children and the young at heart all over the world.
-Although her work also includes numerous wild birds, North American animals, native fish species, and even prehistoric animals of every type, her horses remain her trademark.
+Now a grandmother, she still draws beautiful horses of all breeds plus imaginary beasts to share with children and the young at heart all over the world.
+Her work also includes numerous wild birds, North American animals, native fish species, and even prehistoric animals of every type, while her horses remain her trademark.

 Beautiful Arabian horses are still a great source of inspiration.
 "I've found a truly beautiful horse may come from any breed.
 It's their symmetry of line, fluid motion, and conformational balance that speaks to me," Stacey adds, "finding exceptional horses and watching them as they move still makes my heart sing."

 Her equine art shows the influence of seeing many champion horses from several breeds, such as Arabian, Appaloosa, Friesian, Haflinger, Morgan, Paint, Quarter horses, and Saddlebreds in person.
 These are a few of the famous horses she still sees in her mind's eye; Bear Paw, Calico Girl, Carolina Caberet, Crystal Vision, Ga'Zi, El Hilal, Khemosabi, Mondo, *Muscat, Sander Charge, *Tjeert, and TheEgyptianPrince.
 Her distinctive horses are frequently spotted in leading equestrian lifestyle magazines worldwide.